hpe-dev-incubator/hpe-dev-portal/content/role/data-ml-engineer/home.md

 **What can I do to lower the entry barriers to developing new AI/ML/data science projects?**

-- AI/ML projects can and should be run on the same system as analytics projects: Read “Chap 3: AI and Analytics Together” in the free eBook [AI and Analytics at Scale: Lessons from Real-World Production Systems](https://www.hpe.com/us/en/resources/software/ai-and-analytics-systems.html)
+- AI/ML projects can and should be run on the same system as analytics projects: Read “Chapter 3: AI and Analytics Together” in the free eBook [AI and Analytics at Scale: Lessons from Real-World Production Systems](https://www.hpe.com/us/en/resources/software/ai-and-analytics-systems.html)